cs396-web-dev/spring2022/pages/_assignments/lab04.md

 1. Ensure that only the posts that the user has access to are returned.
 A user may have read access to a post if:
     * They created the post themselves.
     * They are following a user who created the post.
-1. Ensure that the limit paramter is honored.
+1. Ensure that the limit parameter is honored.
 Furthermore, if it is invalid, an appropriate message should be returned to the user.

 ### Hints
 There are a few helper functions in `views/__init__.py` that may help you with security: